iRobotEducation/create3_docs/docs/lessons/pwp/web-playground.md

 # Create® 3 Robot + Web Playground for Python
 ## Details
-You can connect to the Create® 3 Educational Robot via Bluetooth and run your first program in a browser through the Python Web Playground.
+You can connect to the Create® 3 Educational Robot via Bluetooth[^1] and run your first program in a browser through the Python[^2] Web Playground.
 Follow the instructions to connect, run and explore!

 ### Downloads and Resources
 * [PDF: Python Web Playground First Project](./Python-Web-Playground_First-Project.pdf)